alexchartier/sounder/README.txt

 # Questions for Juha:
-    1. Can the transmitter lose lock and keep on transmitting?
+    1. Can the transmitter lose lock and keep on transmitting?  - yes, need to query it every 10s or so - usrp.get_sensor("gps_locked") or get_mboard_sensor
     2. Doppler frequency resolution?
     3. Can we do different baud oversampling on Tx and Rx side?
+NO

+	Can we get GPS time from the Octoclock!!!!!
+We need a way of getting the time from that.
+	Disconnect all GPSdos if using octoclock - check jumper settings too Get a better GPS antenna for the Tx side
+	Get tx_chirp.py to initially set the time (time.time()....) from the GPSDO and odin.py to set it from the Octoclock in /home/alex/gnuradio/gr-uhd/lib/gr_uhd_usrp_source.cc, comment out line 115: _tag_now = true

 # Before running the following code:
      install gnuradio, uhd and all the many dependencies - do NOT upgrade pip at any point